 Dr. Rev. Iyanla Vanzant

-Using time-honored traditional West African percussion instruments (Djembe Djundjun), music and vocals from African & Caribbean cultures as a foundation, GRACE DRUMS bridges the traditional to the contemporary, infusing the traditional with influences in R&B, Afro-Caribbean dance music, & vocal improvisation.
-The result is traditional & contemporary percussion, vocals, and joy, with wide audience appeal.
+Using time-honored West African percussion instruments, music and vocals from African & Caribbean cultures as its foundation, GRACE DRUMS bridges the traditional to the contemporary, adding influences in R&B & vocal improvisation.
+The result is vibrant original music of drum and song with universal cross-cultural appeal.

 Bronx born & raised Arlene Hale attended The Fiorello La Guardia High School of Music and Art, where she first studied voice.
 Arlene has been a member several distinguished New York City choirs, which include The Riverside Church Inspirational Choir and The New York City Sacred Center Choir.
 Community Theatre in and around New York…Read more!

 Music and performance is second nature to Brooklyn born Gena Jefferson.
 Born into a family of musicians from Panama, Gena grew up with the sounds of live Latin Jazz, West Indian dance music, and Panamanian folklore.
 While a teen, and with the encouragement of a beloved High School teacher who saw much potential in her…Read more!

 The youngest child of immigrants from the Ashanti region of Ghana, West Africa, Catherine Poku was raised in Canada performing the dances, music, and rhythms of the region.
 She hails from a family of dancers and choreographers, and has performed for the Montreal based, award winning Shaka Dancers, and the avant-garde, Acroyoga-inspired Special Blend Dance…Read more!